brhanuhailu/Hello-world/readme.md

 Creating branch is very mandatory for collabrating remote software developers\*, and This 'Hello Microverse' project is the first day project for Microverse students .
 The **\*Hello Microverse**\_ Therefore, this project stated about the how to use the necessary tools and packges in project developemt.
 It is a welcome home page that inludes the following point

 - It povide the Hellow Microverse welcoming.
+To do this project there must be followed two main step
+- Configure linter step by step for error handling method.
+For more information read this link [HTML & CSS3 Course linter](https://github.com/microverseinc/linters-config/tree/master/html-css).
+- The second one flow the workflow.
+For detail information read this link [workflows](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/github_flow.md)

 ## 🛠 Built With <a name="built-with"></a>